Flying With Kids Information Air New Zealand

 • You’re flying domestic on 777-300, 777-200, 787-9 and A320 aircraft

-If the flight is full, we may ask you to check-in your stroller at the gate.
+If the flight is full, they may ask you to check-in your stroller at the gate.

 Prams, three-wheeled buggies and large strollers don’t fit in the overhead locker.
 Please check these in on all flights.